gw-moore/econ_reports/README.md

 ```

 This command run two steps

-    1. Papermill is used to run `cpi.ipynb` file in the `notebooks` directory and stores the output notebook at `site/source/notebooks`
+1. Papermill is used to run `cpi.ipynb` file in the `notebooks/` directory and stores the output notebook at `site/source/notebooks`
-    2. nbconvert converts the output notebook into an html file at `site/source/html`
+2. nbconvert converts the output notebook into an html file and stores the output at `site/source/html`

+To view the report, simply open the html file at `site/source/html/cpi_{}.html`

 ## Guide for building notebooks